iamzeropoison/Zero-Auth/README.md

 # Zero-Auth

 🔐 **Zero-Auth** is a simple and powerful tool that works just like **Google Authenticator**.
-It allows you to generate authentication tokens (TOTP) using a secret key and displays a QR code that you can scan with the Google Authenticator app.
+It allows you to generate authentication tokens (TOTP) using a secret key and displays a QR code that >
 #  Password
 >> zeropoison